lightning/bolts/04-onion-routing.md

 A node:
   - MUST ignore any extra bytes in `failuremsg`.

+The _origin node_:
-If the final node is sending the error:
+  - if the _final node_ is sending the error:
+    - if the PERM bit is set:
+      - SHOULD fail the payment.
+    - otherwise:
-* If the PERM bit is set, the origin node SHOULD fail the payment, otherwise it MAY retry the payment if the error code is understood and valid.
+      - if the error code is understood and valid:
+        - MAY retry the payment.
 (In particular, `final_expiry_too_soon` can occur if the block height has changed since sending, `temporary_node_failure` could resolve within a few seconds).

-Otherwise, the node sending the error is an intermediate node:
+  - otherwise, an _intermediate node_ is sending the error:
-* If the NODE bit is set, the origin node SHOULD remove all channels connected with the sending node from consideration.
+    - if the NODE bit is set:
+      - SHOULD remove all channels connected with the sending node from consideration.
-  * If the PERM bit is not set, the origin node SHOULD restore the channels as it sees new `channel_update`s.
+    - if the PERM bit is NOT set:
+      - SHOULD restore the channels as it receives new `channel_update`s.
+    - otherwise:
-* Otherwise, if UPDATE is set, and the `channel_update` is valid and more recent than the `channel_update` used to send the payment:
+      - if UPDATE is set, AND the `channel_update` is valid and more recent than the `channel_update` used to send the payment:
-  * The origin node MAY treat the `channel_update` as invalid if it should not have caused the failure.
+        - if this [FIXME: what does 'this' refer to?] should not have caused the failure:
+          - MAY treat the `channel_update` as invalid.
+        - otherwise:
-  * Otherwise, the origin node SHOULD apply the `channel_update`.
+          - SHOULD apply the `channel_update`.
-  * The origin node MAY queue the `channel_update` for broadcast.
+        - MAY queue the `channel_update` for broadcast.
+      - otherwise:
-* Otherwise, the origin node SHOULD eliminate the channel outgoing from the sending node from consideration.
+        - SHOULD eliminate the channel outgoing from the sending node from consideration.
-  * If the PERM bit is not set, the origin node SHOULD restore the channel as it sees a new `channel_update`.
+        - if the PERM bit is not set:
+          - SHOULD restore the channel as it receives new `channel_update`s.
-* The origin node SHOULD then retry routing and sending the payment.
+    - SHOULD then retry routing and sending the payment.

-The origin node MAY use the data specified in the various types of failure for debugging purposes.
+  - MAY use the data specified in the various types of failure for debugging purposes.

 # Test Vector